 Pappad & Namkeens

 The sweets like Rasmalai make you drool over it, but they get spoiled without refrigerating after a day.
-The pappads are dried thin wafers made of rice flour/saabudaana mixed with Indian spices are that you must carry home.
+The pappads are dried thin wafers made of rice flour/saabudaana mixed with Indian spices that you must carry home.
 Some of them are good for roasting, and most must be deep-fried.
 Our favourites are Fried Okra, Onion Sandige, Rice Papad, and Jackfruit papad.

 While pappads are something you need to fry or roast, namkeens are ready-to-eat snacks.
 Bikaner and Ahmedabad is India’s Namkeen capital in my point of view.
 When in Chikmagalur and Kerala, don’t forget to try Banana chips.